petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

 # Order API Basics

-You can manage orders from the Applications menu, but you can also use Liferay’s REST APIs.
-Call these services to create and manage orders.
+You can manage orders from the Applications menu or with REST APIs.
+Call the [headless-admin-commerce-order](http://localhost:8080/o/api?endpoint=http://localhost:8080/o/headless-commerce-admin-order/v1.0/openapi.json) services to create and manage orders.

 ## Adding an Order

 ```{include} /_snippets/run-liferay-dxp.md
 ```

-Then follow these steps:
+Once Liferay is running,

 1. Download and unzip [Order API Basics](./liferay-w6c8.zip).